 In the winter of 2006, we threw my fraternal twin sons an Olympic theme party which coincided with the Torino Winter Games.
 Each child got to be the captain of his own team, with his own friends.
 So it became two, parallel parties.
 A big hit!

 First, the invitations.
 Simple store-bought cards are fine but why not create tickets to the event?
-Design your own, alter one that you find on the Internet, or if you’ve been lucky enough to have ever gone to the Olympics, scan your old ticket and doctor it up on Photoshop or similar software.
+Design your own, alter one that you find on the Internet, purchase an old ticket from ebay, or if you’ve been lucky enough to have ever gone to the Olympics, scan your old ticket and doctor it up on Photoshop or similar software.
 That’s what we did and loved the results.
 Each boy had his own personalized tickets that he used to invite five of his friends.

 Next, decorations.
 After a little brainstorming with my boys, we decided on a banner welcoming the athletes (a.k.a. party guests) as well as a string of flags being sensitive to include each party guest’s ethnicity.
-(We found photos of the flags on the Internet.)
+(We found photos of the flags on the Internet but there are plenty you can buy online.)
 Both banners hung over our medals podium, milk crates in varying sizes covered in colorful plastic tablecloths—one for silver medalists and one for gold (we opted out of creating a bronze podium but you could easily add that if you have the extra time and energy).

 The menu?
 Italian, of course!
 Meatball subs, pizza, calzone—the kids loved it all—and two birthday cakes (always).
 For this year’s Summer Games in London, your menu could include fish and chips or bangers (sausages) and mash.
 Or keep it simple with hot dogs and pizza.